pingcap/docs/v3.0/reference/configuration/pd-server/configuration-file.md

 ### `merge-schedule-limit`

-+ The tasks of the `Region Merge` scheduling performed at the same time.
++ The number of the `Region Merge` scheduling tasks performed at the same time.
 Set this parameter to `0` to disable `Region Merge`.
 + Default value: `8`

 ### `high-space-ratio`

-+ The threshold below which the store space is sufficient
++ The threshold ratio below which the capacity of the store is sufficient
 + Default value: `0.6`
 + Minimum value: greater than `0`
 + Maximum value: less than `1`

 ### `low-space-ratio`

-+ The threshold above which the store space is insufficient
++ The threshold ratio above which the capacity of the space is insufficient
 + Default value: `0.8`
 + Minimum value: greater than `0`
 + Maximum value: less than `1`

 ### `tolerant-size-ratio`

-+ To control the `balance` buffer size
++ Controls the `balance` buffer size
 + Default value: `5`
 + Minimum value: `0`

 ### `disable-remove-down-replica`

-+ To disable the feature that automatically removes `DownReplica`.
++ Determines whether to disable the feature that automatically removes `DownReplica`.
 When this parameter is set to `true`, PD does not automatically clean up the copy in the down state.
 + Default value: `false`

 ### `disable-replace-offline-replica`

-+ To disable the feature that migrates `OfflineReplica`.
-When this parameter is set to `true`, PD does not migrate the copies in the offline state.
++ Determines whether to disable the feature that migrates `OfflineReplica`.
+When this parameter is set to `true`, PD does not migrate the replicas in the offline state.
 + Default value: `false`

 ### `disable-make-up-replica`

-+ To disable the feature that adds copy.
-When this parameter is set to `true`, PD does not add copies to the Region with insufficient copies.
++ Determines whether to disable the feature that automatically supplements replicas.
+When this parameter is set to `true`, PD does not supplement replicas for the Region with insufficient replicas.
 + Default value: `false`

 ### `disable-remove-extra-replica`

-+ To disable the feature that removes extra copies.
-When this parameter is set to `true`, PD does not remove the extra copies from the Region with excessive copies.
++ Determines whether to disable the feature that removes extra replicas.
+When this parameter is set to `true`, PD does not remove the extra replicas from the Region with excessive replicas.
 + Default value: `false`

 ### `disable-location-replacement`

-+ To turn off the switch of isolation level check.
-When this parameter is set to `true`, PD does not increase the isolation level of the Region copies through scheduling.
++ Determines whether to disable isolation level check.
+When this parameter is set to `true`, PD does not increase the isolation level of the Region replicas through scheduling.
 + Default value: `false`

 ## `replication`